ecamp/ecamp-site/src/data/pages/tos.en.md

 The initiative for the software project _ecamp3_ and the application _eCamp_ came from the _eCamp Core Team_, a team of volunteer developers.
 In exchange with camp leaders of the Swiss Scout Movement, among others, requirements were collected and the application _eCamp_ was launched.
 The _eCamp Core Team_ sees itself as part of an open community of youth associations and other user organizations.
 As application operator, the _eCamp Core Team_ is responsible for the safe use and operation of the _eCamp_ application.

 ### DigitalOcean
 The _eCamp_ application is run on a managed Kubernetes cloud from the company DigitalOcean.
 The user contents and personal data are stored and processed on servers in Frankfurt, Germany.
-Details see <a href="https://www.digitalocean.com/blog/introducing-our-new-european-region-frankfurt" target="_blank">https://www.digitalocean.com/blog/introducing-our-new-european-region-frankfurt</a>.
+Details see [https://www.digitalocean.com/blog/introducing-our-new-european-region-frankfurt](https://www.digitalocean.com/blog/introducing-our-new-european-region-frankfurt){target=_blank}.

 ### Cloudflare
-When your browser accesses _eCamp_, the communication runs via servers from the US company <a href="https://www.cloudflare.com/" target="_blank">Cloudflare</a>.
+When your browser accesses _eCamp_, the communication runs via servers from the US company [Cloudflare](https://www.cloudflare.com/){target=_blank}.
 Among other things, these servers prevent large-scale hacker attacks against _eCamp_.

 ### SendGrid
-Outgoing emails from _eCamp_ are sent via the US company <a href="https://sendgrid.com/" target="_blank">SendGrid</a>.
+Outgoing emails from _eCamp_ are sent via the US company [SendGrid](https://sendgrid.com/){target=_blank}.

 ### ImprovMX
-Incoming e-mails to @ecamp3.ch e-mail addresses are received via the <a href="https://improvmx.com/" target="_blank">ImprovMX</a> service of the French company Reflectiv SAS and via the <a href="https://mail.google.com/" target="_blank">GMail</a> service of Google.
+Incoming e-mails to @ecamp3.ch e-mail addresses are received via the [ImprovMX](https://improvmx.com/){target=_blank} service of the French company Reflectiv SAS and via the [GMail](https://mail.google.com/){target=_blank} service of Google.

 ### hitobito / MiData / cevi.db
 _eCamp_ offers the possibility of simplified registration and login via the OAuth interfaces of various external services.
 Among them are the membership management solutions of the Swiss Scouts and Guides Movement (MiData) and YMCA Switzerland (cevi.db).
-These membership management solutions are both based on the open source software <a href="https://hitobito.com/" target="_blank">hitobito</a> and are operated by the Swiss company <a href="https://puzzle.ch/" target="_blank">Puzzle ITC</a>.
+These membership management solutions are both based on the open source software [hitobito](https://hitobito.com/){target=_blank} and are operated by the Swiss company [Puzzle ITC](https://puzzle.ch/){target=_blank}.

 ### reCAPTCHA
-To prevent spam, Google's <a href="https://www.google.com/recaptcha/about/" target="_blank">reCAPTCHA</a> service is used for certain operations, including user account registration.
+To prevent spam, Google's [reCAPTCHA](https://www.google.com/recaptcha/about/){target=_blank} service is used for certain operations, including user account registration.

 ### Sentry
-Any errors that occur in the application are automatically sent to the <a href="https://sentry.io/" target="_blank">Sentry.io</a> service provided by the US company Sentry.
+Any errors that occur in the application are automatically sent to the [Sentry.io](https://sentry.io/){target=_blank} service provided by the US company Sentry.
 The _eCamp Core Team_ can then view this information collected in one place and use it for troubleshooting.

 ### Open source software
 Open source software refers to software whose source code is published under an open source license and can therefore be freely edited and distributed.
 Behind this is the open-source model: open source software can help people all over the world, and conversely, people all over the world can contribute to the improvement of open source software by working together on it.